pharo-contributions/clap-st/src/Clap-Core.package/ClapFlag.class/README.md

-I represent a flag.
+I represent a flag or an option (flag with positionals).

-Flags can appear in any order in the input and are recognized by their form, starting with dashes (e.g. `--foo` in long form or `-f` in short form).
+Flags can appear in any order in the input and are recognized by their form, typically starting with dashes (e.g. `--foo` in long form or `-f` in short form).